Statement of Purpose

 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.

 In any situation like this we would be obliged to notify the patient in writing of their removal from the practice list and an entry recorded in the patient record of the removal from the list and the circumstances leading to it.
-The CCG would then be responsible for allocating further medical care for the patient.
+The patient would be given the contact details for NHS England/NHS Choices to obtain a list of local GP Practices.

 Patient Participation Group

-- By phone – Telephone requests are only accepted from housebound, elderly and infirm patients
+Telephone requests are accepted only from those who are housebound or elderly and infirm

 Complaints Procedure at Boothstown Medical Centre

-One of the main priorities at this practice is to provide a high standard of care and we welcome patient comments as to how we may improve the service we provide.
-If you have any comments, complaints or criticisms please contact the Practice Manager, Mrs Sharon Macafee, either in writing or ask a receptionist to arrange an appointment for you to meet with the Practice Manager.
+One of the main priorities at this practice is to provide a high standard of care and we welcome patient comments and suggestions as to how we may improve the service we provide.
+If patients have any comments, complaints or suggestions they should contact the Practice Manager, either in writing or ask a receptionist to arrange an appointment to meet with him/her.
+Alternatively comments/suggestions can be placed into the comments/suggestion box.

-Problems of an administrative nature will be investigated by the Practice Manager, clinical ones by one of the GP Partners.
-If the problem is not resolved to your satisfaction we will advise you how to pursue the matter further via the Wigan Borough Clinical Commissioning Group.
+Problems of an administrative nature will be investigated by the Practice Manager, clinical ones by the Principal GP.
+If the problem is not resolved to satisfaction of the patient we advise the patients how to pursue the matter further via the how to complain about your GP leaflet.

 Boothstown Medical Centre – Statement of Purpose